Vale rescues all 39 workers trapped in Canadian mine - NewsBreak

 Vale rescues all 39 workers trapped in Canadian mine

-SAO PAULO, Sept 29 (Reuters) - Vale (VALE3.SA) has successfully rescued all 39 of its employees who were trapped in its Totten copper, nickel and precious metals mine in Sudbury, Ontario, Canada, the Brazilian miner said on Wednesday.
+SAO PAULO (Reuters) - Vale has successfully rescued all 39 of its employees who were trapped in its Totten copper, nickel and precious metals mine in Sudbury, Ontario, Canada, the Brazilian miner said on Wednesday.

 All workers are in good health, Vale said.